elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-demographic-analysis-of-age-and-gender-contribute-to-understanding-survey-results.md

 url: /learn/education-studies/questions/how-does-demographic-analysis-of-age-and-gender-contribute-to-understanding-survey-results
 score: -1.0
 related_article1:
-    id: 165001
+    id: 164995
-    title: How can patterns be identified in data interpretation, and why is this important?
+    title: >-
+        What are the best practices for structuring questions in a questionnaire to maintain a logical flow?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-patterns-be-identified-in-data-interpretation-and-why-is-this-important
+    url: /learn/education-studies/questions/what-are-the-best-practices-for-structuring-questions-in-a-questionnaire-to-maintain-a-logical-flow
 related_article2:
     id: 165006
+    title: >-
-    title: How does random sampling differ from stratified sampling, and when should each be used?
+        How does random sampling differ from stratified sampling, and when should each be used?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-random-sampling-differ-from-stratified-sampling-and-when-should-each-be-used
 related_article3:
-    id: 164997
+    id: 164994
-    title: What are the advantages and disadvantages of using online surveys for data collection?
+    title: >-
+        How can assumptions be avoided in survey question formulation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-using-online-surveys-for-data-collection
+    url: /learn/education-studies/questions/how-can-assumptions-be-avoided-in-survey-question-formulation
 related_article4:
-    id: 164993
+    id: 164994
-    title: What are the key elements to consider when formulating survey questions to ensure clarity and simplicity?
+    title: >-
+        How can assumptions be avoided in survey question formulation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-to-consider-when-formulating-survey-questions-to-ensure-clarity-and-simplicity
+    url: /learn/education-studies/questions/how-can-assumptions-be-avoided-in-survey-question-formulation
 related_article5:
-    id: 165008
+    id: 165001
-    title: How is election forecasting conducted using survey data?
+    title: >-
+        How can patterns be identified in data interpretation, and why is this important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-election-forecasting-conducted-using-survey-data
+    url: /learn/education-studies/questions/how-can-patterns-be-identified-in-data-interpretation-and-why-is-this-important
 ---

 &nbsp;